daavidee/PugBot/README.md

 <h1>About</h1>
 This is a mIRC script which facilitates pick-up games used for organized play of online games.
 Once 10 players have joined the queue, a set number of captains (2 or 4) pick teams in a configurable order, or alternatively teams can be picked at random.
-The bot can query UT and Valve source engine game servers, Teamspeak 2/3 servers, perform a Google search or translate request, and more.
+The bot can query UT99/UT2004 and Valve source-engine game servers, Teamspeak 2/3 servers, perform a Google search or translate request, and more.
 All the features of the bot facilitate the organization of these games or are features commonly used by the community.

 <h1>What is mIRC?</h1>
 <a href = "http://www.mirc.com/">mIRC</a> is a popular client for the IRC protocol with a powerful event-based scripting language.